TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/managing-apis.md

 ## Introduction

-You can APIs are managed in *Tyk Dshboard* UI.
-To access it, click on your desired Control Plane you in the [Deployments](https://dashboard.cloud-ara.tyk.io/deployments) screen and then on the *MANAGE APIS* button
+You can manage your APIs in *Tyk Dashboard* UI.
+To access it, click on your desired Control Plane name in the [Deployments](https://dashboard.cloud-ara.tyk.io/deployments) screen and then on the *MANAGE APIS* button

 From there you have access to the full scope of Tyk API management functionality, including: